Colin and Susannah (Campbell) Campbell and family, of St. Andrews, Charlotte County, New Brunswick

 (SIDE) Minnie/ Died 1861/ 1 Year 6 Mos/ Freddie/ Died 1864/ Aged 3 Mos./ James Colin/ Died 1872/ Aged 10 Years./ Nellie G/ Wife Of J.A.C.
 Campbell/ Died 1882/ Aged 27 Years.

 This would suggest a year of birth of 1824.
 I think that his parents were John Gray Campbell and his wife Sophia Baldwin.
 Their marriage notice appeared in the (Saint John) City Gazette, in the Nov.
 27, 1823 edition:

 m.
 Magaguadavick, Charlotte Co., 18th inst., by Rev. Thomson, John Gray CAMPBELL, Esq. /Miss Sophia BALDWIN, both of that place.

 The baptism record for James appears in the local Anglican church records:

 Dec.
 19, 1824 James(b.
 Oct.
 5, 1824)-2 mos.
 John & Sophia CAMPBELL St. George Samuel Thomson

 John Gray Campbell was most likely a brother of Amy Campbell who was Sheriff Colin's wife.
-There is information on that family at http://www.nbgs.ca/firstfamilies/FAMILY-C-2006.pdf, under James and Amy (Gardner) Campbell.
+There is information on that family on the NBGS website under First Families [membership required for access], under James and Amy (Gardner) Campbell.
 John Gray Campbell is not listed there as one of the sons.
-However, in the probate records for Charlotte County (sorry, but I don't have the film number at the moment), in Book C, page 361, there is a document dated Feb.
+However, in the probate records for Charlotte County in Book C, page 361, there is a document dated Feb.
 24, 1834 which apparently shows the final distribution of the assets of the estate of James and Amy Campbell to the heirs.
 One of the recipients is J. G. Campbell.